drieslab/drieslab/_pages/research.md

 however relatively little is known about chromatin organization at the gene regulatory level.
 In this project we will combine targeted perturbations with high-resolution looping data to unravel the role of transcription factors and other DNA binding elements.
-This information will be subsequently leveraged to investigate the potential to drug the non-coding regions of the genome by identifying vulnerabilities in selected cancer types.
+This information will be subsequently leveraged to identify novel vulnerabilities in selected cancer types, such as the potential to drug the non-coding looping regions of the genome.

 &nbsp;

 #### Coupling transcription and cell-cycle
 Recent evidence suggests that RNA transcription and DNA replication are not completely independent processes.
-In this project we will generate data to create an integrative model and use this to design novel data-driven therapeutic strategies to target fast cycling tumor cells.
+In this project we will generate data to create an integrative model and use this to design novel data-driven therapeutic strategies to target transcriptionally active and fast cycling tumor cells.